foldcat/oasync/README.md

 ### core functionalities
 #### initializing oasync runtime
 To use oasync, we first have to initialize it.
+Note that the following examples will all be executed with the following configuration.
 ```odin
 main :: proc() {
     // create a coordinator struct for oasync to store